Cheap Car Insurance if You Drive Less Than 50 Miles a Day

-Beyond tracking mileage, this discount may apply if certain lifestyle changes have taken place.
-Recent retirees and those who have changed to a closer place of employment, begun telecommuting or carpooling usually experience drop in miles and become eligible for a low-mileage car insurance discount.
+This discount may also apply if certain lifestyle changes have taken place.
+Recent retirees, people who have relocated to a closer place of employment, and those who have begun telecommuting or carpooling usually experience a drop in miles and become eligible for a low-mileage car insurance discount.

 Usage-based car insurance

-Most companies offering this form of insurance require drivers to install a telematic device in their cars - a device that keeps track of mileage, time of day traveling, average length of trips, and even how hard a driver depresses the brakes.
+Most companies offering this form of insurance require drivers to install a telematics device in their car–a device that keeps track of mileage, times of day the car is driven, average length of trips, and even how hard a driver depresses the brakes.
 While this device reveals a lot of personal information, it can result in up to 50% savings on car insurance.

 Some car insurance companies offer a discount to drivers who simply use the telematic device.
-This is because companies predict less risk of accident for drivers who are knowingly having driving habits monitored.
+This is because companies project lower accident risk for policyholders who are knowingly having their driving habits monitored.